 - A. Every three (3) months following the execution of this MOA and until it expires or is terminated, the Metropolitan Council shall provide FTA and all the Consulting Parties a summary report detailing work undertaken pursuant to its terms.
 Subject to the confidentiality requirements in 54 USC § 307103 and 36 CFR § 800.11(c), each report shall include an itemized listing of all measures required to implement the terms of this MOA.
 For each action, the report shall identify what steps the Metropolitan Council has taken during the reporting period to implement those actions and identify any problems or unexpected issues encountered, any scheduling changes proposed, any disputes and objections submitted or resolved, and any changes recommended in implementation of this MOA and/or any Mitigation Plan(s) prepared under Stipulation XII.
-Each report shall also include a timetable of activities proposed for implementation within the following reporting period and, as applicable, notices of the initiation of construction for individual construction bid packages. - B. The Consulting Parties shall review the reports pursuant to the timelines established in Stipulation III.
+Each report shall also include name and contact information for the Metropolitan Council's Preservation Lead as noted in Stipulation II.B.i, a timetable of activities proposed for implementation within the following reporting period, and notices of the initiation of construction for individual construction bid packages, as applicable. - B. The Consulting Parties shall review the reports pursuant to the timelines established in Stipulation III.
 The Metropolitan Council shall post the reports on the Project website, or other means as appropriate, in order to obtain public input and shall share any comments received from the public with the Consulting Parties. - C. At its own discretion, or at the request of any Signatory, FTA may convene a meeting to facilitate review and comment on the reports, and to resolve any questions about their content and/or to resolve objections or concerns.